forTEXT/lab/content/en/projects/Diss_publikationsreihen.md

     Description="We offer theoretical and practical introductions to digital methods, resources, and tools for digital literary studies at fortext.net.
 We provide a variety of materials such as introductory slides, video tutorials, and detailed descriptions of methods, resources, and tools for self-study and for teaching in universities and schools.
 All content is freely accessible and especially designed for beginners." >}}

 #### forTEXT Hefte
-By introducing the forTEXT editions (forTEXT Hefte), we offer thematically grouped content from our website (fortext.net) and provide it as an open access journal.
-This includes method descriptions, course units, teaching modules, and tool descriptions.
-In addition, the aim is for forTEXT editions to serve as a platform for other researchers to publish their content on DH methods, resources, and tools.
+The "forTEXT Hefte" is a German, freely-accessible, peer-reviewed online journal series.
+By introducing the forTEXT Hefte, the forTEXT Portal team initially publishes the content of fortext.net in thematically grouped issues.
+Its thus an extension of the forTEXT Portal and moreover aims to offer a plattform for the publication of contributions to reasearch and teaching in the field of DH: The journal aims to enhance the dialogue between DH teachers by providing a platform forpublishing teaching materials such as syllabi or teaching modules.
+First call scheduled for summer 2024!

 {{< project_info